Budibase/website/content/blog/public-forms-how-to-build-them-in-minutes.md

 #### Step 11.
 Add Form Step components

 To turn our single-step form into a multi-step form, we must use the Form Step component.
 Click on the `New Field Group` component in your navigation tree, then add 2 Form Step components (add one, then click on New field group component, then add another).
 After doing this, nest the Name and Email component under Step 1, and Company and Company size under step 2.
-See image below for direction:
+See the image below for further direction:

 ![](https://res.cloudinary.com/daog6scxm/image/upload/v1650882506/cms/CleanShot_2022-04-25_at_11.26.26_2x_sx1da2.png)

 #### Step 11.
-Change our button text depending on step
+Change our button text depending on the step

 For our first step, we don't want our button to say `Submit`, we want it to say `Next`.
 To do this, click the button, then click Configure conditions (at the bottom of settings).